 While working in the mine from November 1944 until August 15, 1945, the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.
 His parents received a postcard from him in January 1945.

-One day, a jeep with American soldiers appeared and the soldiers told the former POWs to sit tight until the railroad line had been repaired.
-After it was repaired, the prisoners took the train and then an LST to Yokohama.
-Philip then took a destroyer back to the Philippines.
+A jeep with American Military Police arrived on September 2, 1945.
+The MPs patrolled the camp and kept the former POWs from leaving until arrangements were made to move the men.
+On September 13, the prisoners were sent to Yokohama by train, where they boarded the American hospital ship the U.S.S.
+Rescue on the 14th and received medical examinations.
+It was at that time the decision was made to send him to Okinawa on the U.S.S.
+San Juan.
+From there, he was taken by another ship to Japan.
 The reason for this was that the former POWs were in such poor physical shape that the American Military Command did not want them to be seen back home in this condition.
 In Philip’s case, he had gone from 165 pounds down to 87 pounds.

 After being “fattened up” Philip was allowed to return home.
-He was discharged on April 17, 1946.
+It appears that he was flown home since no records have been found of He was discharged on April 17, 1946.
 Philip married, Shirley Henneman, on January 2, 1947.
 Two of his groomsmen were Sgt.
 William McKeon and Sgt.
 Philip Brian who were members of the 194th Tank Battalion.
 The couple became the parents of a son and daughter.
 He worked as an electrical contractor and was known for his love of food and his sense of humor.

 Philip B. Tripp passed away on March 25, 1992, in Minneapolis and was buried at Fort Snelling National Cemetery in Minneapolis in Section 15, Site 2479.